hellospiral/angular2_meal_tracker/README.md

 Uncompleted User Stories:

-* I want the edit feature to go away when I mouse away from it
 * I want the app to hide details/calories when I mouse away from a meal's name

 Completed User Stories: